ovh/docs/pages/cloud/dedicated/configuring-an-ip-block-in-a-vrack/guide.en-ie.md

 > [!primary]
 >
-For example purposes we'll be using an IP block of 46.105.135.96/28 and eth1 for the secondary network interface, which is dedicated to the vRack.
+> For example purposes we'll be using an IP block of 46.105.135.96/28 and eth1 for the secondary network interface, which is dedicated to the [vRack](https://www.ovh.co.uk/solutions/vrack/){.external}.
 >
+> Also for example purposes, the network configuration file we refer to is located in `/etc/network/interfaces`.
+The equivalent file on your server may be located somewhere else, depending on your operating system.
+The file content may also be different.
+If you encounter any difficulties, please refer to the official documentation for your distribution.

 ### Add the IP block to the vRack